• Skip to primary navigation

 when we have been hired to shoot an event.

 First thing photographers must do is to give the clients a contract where both parts make a model release agreement or photography consent, so the identifiable people on the images can’t sue you.
 Here is a simple tutorial on how to write this kind of documents.
-In my case, i always extend the reach, if my clients agree, pointing them that I might use their images for contests or expositions, and that they cannot claim the making of the photographs, however, they can reproduce them for personal uses as many times as they want.
+In my case, i always extend the reach, if my clients agree, pointing them that I might use their images for contests or expositions, and that they cannot claim the making of the photographs, however, they can reproduce them for personal uses as many times as they want.from the Authors Law

 Chapter III